 Profiles of each of our current Board members can be found below.
-Details regarding their additional charitable interests have been collated to meet the requirements of our principal regulator the Higher Education Funding Council for England.
+Details regarding their additional charitable interests have been collated to meet the requirements of our principal regulator the Office for Students.

 Jenny Body OBE

 Jenny (OBE, FRAeS, FCGI, DEng) is a past President of the Royal Aeronautical Society.
 Jenny's long and successful career in the aerospace industry began in 1971, as a Mechanical Engineering undergraduate apprentice with British Aerospace.
-Jenny's career encompassed flight software for the world's first fly-by-wire aircraft, the Airbus A320 in the 1980s; wing control surfaces and landing gear systems for the Airbus A320 and A340 in the 1980s/early 1990s; and thereafter holding increasingly senior positions, Jenny led large engineering teams working on improvements to Airbus in-service aircraft; and on Nimrod and Airbus A400M wing designs.
+Jenny's career encompassed flight software for the world's first fly-by-wire aircraft, the Airbus A320 in the 1980s; wing control surfaces and landing gear systems for the Airbus A320 and A340 in the 1980s/early 1990s.
+Thereafter holding increasingly senior positions, Jenny led large engineering teams working on improvements to Airbus in-service aircraft, and on Nimrod and Airbus A400M wing designs.

-In 2010 she was awarded an OBE for her services to engineering.
-She was awarded an honorary Doctorate of Engineering from University of the West of England in July 2013, and in October 2013 she became a Fellow of the City and guilds of London Institute.
+In 2010 Jenny was awarded an OBE for her services to engineering.
+She was awarded an honorary Doctorate of Engineering from University of the West of England in July 2013, an honorary Doctorate of Science from Kingston University in 2016 and is a Fellow of the City and Guilds of London Institute (October 2013).